-• Selectively Pursue Strategic Growth Opportunities.
+- Selectively Pursue Strategic Growth Opportunities.
 The all-inclusive segment of the lodging industry is highly fragmented.
-We believe that we are well positioned to grow our portfolio through acquisitions and partnerships in the all-inclusive segment of the lodging industry, such as the recent acquisition of the Sagicor Assets.
-We believe that our extensive experience in all-inclusive resort operations, brand relationships, acquisition, expansion, renovation, repositioning and rebranding, established and scalable management platform and ability to offer NASDAQ-listed ordinary shares to potential resort sellers will make us a preferred asset acquirer.

-- Secure New Management Agreements.
-We intend to pursue opportunities to capitalize on our scalable and integrated resort management platform and our expertise and experience with managing all-inclusive resorts, by seeking to manage all-inclusive resorts owned by third parties for a fee and to potentially, over time, internalize the management of resorts we own that are currently managed by a third-party.
-For example, in September 2017, we entered into a long-term agreement to manage the 323-room Sanctuary Resort in Cap Cana, and in June 2018, we secured a long-term agreement to manage 129 rooms at the Jewel Grande Montego Bay Resort & Spa.
+We believe that we are well positioned to grow our portfolio through acquisitions and partnerships in the all-inclusive segment of the lodging industry.
+We believe that our extensive experience in all-inclusive resort operations, brand relationships, acquisition, expansion, renovation, repositioning and rebranding, established and scalable management platform and ability to offer NASDAQ-listed ordinary shares to potential resort sellers will make us a preferred asset acquirer. - Secure New Management Agreements.
+We intend to pursue opportunities to capitalize on our scalable and integrated resort management platform and our expertise and experience with managing all-inclusive resorts, by seeking to manage all-inclusive resorts owned by third parties for a fee and to potentially, over time, internalize the management of the resorts we own that are currently managed by a third-party.
 We will also look to make minority investments in high return projects to obtain management agreements. - Utilization of New Technologies and Leverage of Big Data.
 We utilize numerous technologies aimed at improving guest satisfaction and shareholder returns.
 We recently launched a new website using a new search engine and metasearch optimization tools aimed at driving direct bookings, our lowest cost customer acquisition channel.
-As a result, we benefited from more direct business at our Playa-managed hotels in 2019.
-Our percentage of direct stays increased from 17.2% in 2018 to 23.1% in 2019 and our percentage of direct bookings, including future stays, increased from 21.6% in 2018 to 30.3% in 2019.
+As a result, we benefited from more direct business at our Playa-managed resorts in 2019 and 2020.
+Our percentage of direct stays, excluding the Jewel Dunn's River Beach Resort & Spa and Jewel Runaway Bay Beach Resort & Waterpark resorts which were sold in May 2020, increased from 25.2% of room nights in 2019 to 37.6% in 2020 and our percentage of direct bookings, including future stays, increased from 30.8% of room nights in 2019 to 47.3% in 2020.

-We also recently launched a new end-to-end technology at select resorts which uses sophisticated algorithms to identify in real-time what upgrades, packages and pricing to offer guests.
+We also launched a new end-to-end technology at select resorts which uses sophisticated algorithms to identify in real-time what upgrades, packages and pricing to offer guests.
 This enables us to provide guests with several options to enhance their experience, while increasing revenue post-booking.
 Other new technological innovations underway include our recently launched travel agent portal, which facilitates travel agent bookings without the additional commission layer of a tour and travel operator, as well as the continued launch of our new yield management system, which should maximize guest revenues by optimizing both package rates and channel mix.